fusion52/mysql-postgres/README.md

 Below are the steps required to get this working on a base linux system.

 - Clone mysql-postgres repo
-- Install SQLTools drivers: MySQL/MariaDB and PostreSQL.
+- Install SQLTools drivers: MySQL/MariaDB and PostreSQL (Optional)
 - Install Docker Desktop
 - Verify Docker setup
 - Start and deploy containers using docker-compose.yml